nfps-dev/nfp-examples/README.md

     ```sh
     nfp set-vk "password123"
     nfp package upload dist/app.js
-    nfp package upload dist/storage.js --tags 1.x latest
-    nfp storage owner put 'foo: "bar", baz: 25'
     ```

 7. Open the built SVG file in a web browser (`file://` protocol works!) or preview in no-script mode using other means.

 8. Configure a COMC host

     If operating offline, or `x.s2r.sh` is not available, run a local COMC host and update your `.env` file accordingly: e.g., `NFP_COMC_HOST="http://localhost:8080/"`.
-A COMC host is a page served from an HTTP(S) URL that is capable of communicating with Keplr on behalf of the NFP when it is served from the `file://` protocol (Keplr only injects a content-script into HTTP(S) tabs).
+A COMC host is a page served from an HTTP(S) URL that is capable of communicating with Keplr/StarShell on behalf of the NFP when it is served from the `file://` protocol (Keplr only injects a content-script into HTTP(S) tabs).

 9. Connect your web extension wallet to the app